uesseu/ninwavelets/README.md

 ## It is just my hobby
 This project is just my hobby, and I am not an engineer or scholar, just a nurd.
-If you cannot believe a nurd without licence of PHD or python engineer, just ignore it.
+If you cannot believe a nurd without licence of PHD or python engineer,
+just ignore it and enjoy slow life.

 # Contribution
 I am glad to receive contribution.